SAP-archive/safety-at-work-ios/README.md

 - [ViewController]  ViewController classes

-If you installed backend on Sap Cloud Platform services you have to modify some properties in
+If you installed backend on SAP Business Technology Platform services you have to modify some properties in

     OnBoarding/AppParameters.plist
     -Application identifier